-Knowing the diseases and conditions that run in the family can protect your own health—and your children's.
+Knowing the diseases and conditions that run in your family can protect your own health—and your children's.

 Case in point: Heart disease.
-It's already the number one killer in America.
-But having a family history of early heart disease boosts your individual chances of a heart attack.
+It's the number one killer in America, but having a family history of early heart disease boosts your individual chances of a heart attack.

 So, at your next family get-together, take some time to talk about your family's medical history.
 For starters, you need to know if your father, brother or son had a heart attack before age 55, or if your mother, sister or daughter had one prior to age 65.
 Also keep track of risk factors such as high cholesterol, high blood pressure, obesity and diabetes.

 Use these resources to record your family health history so you can share it with your relatives and doctor.

 This site contains information and a tool, called "My Family Health Portrait," for creating a personalized family health history.

 CDC, Office of Genomics and Disease Prevention, Family History

 Offers valuable information about family health history and includes FAQs, fact sheets and case studies.

 Provides information about genetic testing, key issues in genetics and health, fact sheets, and a glossary of terms.